 Consumers are often told to pay particular attention to the top five or top ten ingredients listed on a dog food recipe.
-The Ingredient Splitting technique makes it appear as if the less high-quality or nutritious ingredients such as grains, vegetables or plant-byproducts are less abundant.
+The Ingredient Splitting technique makes it appear as if the less high-quality or nutritious ingredients such as grains, vegetables, or plant-byproducts are less abundant.

 The splitting of Potatoes into by-products such as Potato Protein and Potato Starch is one of the common examples of this technique.
-Quite often a dog food formula will contain Potatoes and Potato Protein.
+Quite often, a dog food formula will contain Potatoes and Potato Protein.
 This technique allows a manufacturer to vastly understate or mislead the consumer on the volume of Potatoes present.

-For more information on Ingredient Splitting, check out our dedicated article to the technique Ingredient Splitting in Pet Food – Exposed
+For more information on Ingredient Splitting, check out our dedicated article to the technique Ingredient Splitting in Pet Food – Exposed.

 Dog Food Free of Potato By-products

-Here are two dry dog food formulas we rate highly that exclusively use whole Potatoes and do not use any Potato By-products.
+Merrick and Fromm two dog food brands we rate highly that exclusively use whole Potatoes and do not use any Potato By-products.
 While neither of these recipes is perfect, the exclusion of Potato by-products influenced both of their scores.
-Be sure to check out the full reviews for more information.

 Dog Food with Potato By-products

 It would come as a surprise to many that some of the most highly rated and premium dog food brands use Potato by-products such as Potato Protein and Potato Starch.
-Here are two dry dog food recipes that do use these by-products but are still widely considered high-quality both by ourselves and other reviewers.
+Taste of the Wild and Wellness are two dog food brands that do use these by-products but are still widely considered high-quality both by ourselves and other reviewers.